-Born in Maisons-Laffitte, a suburb on the outskirts of Paris, in 1889, childhood Jean Cocteau’s immediately revealed his interest in graphic arts and poetry.
+The most famous directors of French cinema, born in Maisons-Laffitte, a suburb on the outskirts of Paris, in 1889, childhood Jean Cocteau’s immediately revealed his interest in graphic arts and poetry.
 In fact, little Jean, being in poor health, spends hours building small puppet theaters in the backyard and drawing.

 When he sees his parents often go out in the evening to go to the theater, leaving him alone at home, the fact of attending theatrical performances becomes an obsession for him.
 A passion for the scenic art that he will be able to realize a few years later.

 In 1898, a tragedy occurs that he will not forget for a lifetime: his father Georges shoots himself in the head in his study.
 The reasons for the suicide remain mysterious.
 Someone talks about debt, someone else about mental disorders and repressed homosexuality.
 Jean moves with his family to Paris to the home of his musician grandfather, who regularly gives concerts.